ethandellaposta/library-api-express/README.md

 ## API Endpoints

+> [!NOTE]
+> A rate limiter middlware is used to limit a client to a maximum of 50 requests within any given 15 minute window.

 ### Librarian Routes

 Each librarian endpoint requires a `user_id` query parameter with the value of the librarian's ID to simulate authorization as a librarian.
 All other users are of type `patron`.
 Please refer to the list of hardcoded user IDs available by default: